Corn wet-milling: Cleaning

 As per the standards of the U.S. Department of Agriculture, Grade 5 corn is usually used for wet-milling.
 Harvested corn has to be cleaned before it is milled.
-Dockage tester with appropriate sieve number is used to removes particles other than the required grain like cob pieces, foreign seeds, metal pieces, leaves, dirt and the percentage of dockage contained can be calculated.
-The cleaned corn is then analyzed for its composition using an NIR spectrometer.
+A Dockage tester with the appropriate sieve number is used to remove particles other than the required grain, such as cob pieces, foreign seeds, metal pieces, leaves, and dirt, so that the percentage of dockage contained can be calculated.
+The cleaned corn is then analyzed for its composition using a near-infrared spectrometer (NIRS).
 The compositional analysis of yellow dent corn carried out at the Center for Crops Utilization Research, Iowa State University, is recorded in the table below.